sschatts/RPI-Incident-Map/README.md

 - [Git](https://git-scm.com/)
 - [mongoDB](https://www.mongodb.com/)

+## Features
+- Displaying the pins on the map based on the location they occurred.
+- Selecting functionality based on location, type of incident or month they occured.
+- Able to zoom and move functionality on the map.
+- Contact information available for RPI Public Safety.

 ## Automated Testing
-Use Travis.ci for our testing.
+Use Travis CI for our testing.
 Repo gets tested on every build.

 ## Coding Standards
 1. We are using tabs instead of spaces to ensure we are staying consistent across the different files in the repository.